code-saturne/code_saturne/INSTALL.md

 $ cd ..
 ```
 In this case, additional tools need to be available:
-• GNU Autotools: Autoconf, Automake.
+* GNU Autotools: Autoconf, Automake.
-• PdfLaTeX
+* PdfLaTeX
-• Doxygen (1.8.7 or more recent).
+* Doxygen (1.8.7 or more recent).
 The path to Doxygen can be specified during
-the configure phase with `configure DOXYGEN=PATH TO DOXYGEN`.
+the configure phase with `configure DOXYGEN=PATH_TO_DOXYGEN`.

 These tools are not necessary for builds from tarballs; they are called when
 building the tarball (using `make dist`), so as to reduce the number of